stackbit-projects/personal-3-d550a/content/pages/index.md

         self:
           opacity: 100
       type: ImageBlock
+    title: >-
-    title: 'This journey starts no where, but it goes somewhere'
+      This journey starts no where, but for me, that was the best start I could wish for
     text: |-
       Aenean eros ipsum, interdum quis dignissim non, sollicitudin vitae nisl.
       Aenean vel aliquet elit, at blandit ipsum.
 Sed eleifend felis sit amet